Thomas OhlgrenUNIVERSAL FUND MEMBER

 Thomas' Story

 Thomas joined Watsi on December 25th, 2020.
-Seven months ago, Thomas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Thomas' most recent donation supported Erick, a 5-month-old baby from Bolivia, to fund heart surgery to close holes in his heart.
+One year ago, Thomas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Thomas' most recent donation supported Francis, a university student from Kenya, to fund fracture repair surgery so he can continue his studies.

 Impact